NGK (film)

-NGK (an abbreviation for Nandha Gopalan Kumaran) is a 2019 Indian Tamil-language political action thriller film written and directed by Selvaraghavan.
-Suriya stars in the title role with, Sai Pallavi and Rakul Preet Singh as the lead actresses while Devaraj, Ponvannan, Nizhalgal Ravi, and Rajkumar play supporting roles.
+NGK (an abbreviation for Nandha Gopalan Kumaran) is a 2019 Indian Tamil-language political action film written and directed by Selvaraghavan.
+Suriya stars in the title role, with Sai Pallavi and Rakul Preet Singh as the lead actresses while Devaraj, Ponvannan, Nizhalgal Ravi, and Rajkumar play supporting roles.
 Yuvan Shankar Raja composed the music and Sivakumar Vijayan was the cinematographer.
 The film was produced by S. R. Prakashbabu and S. R. Prabhu of Dream Warrior Pictures.

 Principal photography commenced in January 2018, concluding the following year in January.
 The film was released on 31 May 2019 to a mixed reception from both critics and audience.

 Plot

 Nandha Gopalan Kumaran is a social worker and do-gooder, specialised in organic farming.
 He has huge support from the youngsters in his hometown, Srivilliputhur, who were inspired by him quitting his high-profile job to serve his country.
-He lives with his mother Viji; his father Ramanan, a former military officer; and his possessive wife, Geetha Kumari, who is a major strength for him.
+He lives with his mother Viji, father Ramanan, a former military officer, and his possessive wife, Geetha Kumari, who is a major strength for him.

-Kumaran happens to meet an old friend, Raja, the right hand man of the area MLA, while trying to solve the problem of a few youngsters.
-He gets a big shock upon finding that what he tried for a long time and failed was done by his friend through the area councillor in a single phone call.
+While trying to solve the problem of a few youngsters, Kumaran meets an old friend, Raja, who is now the right-hand man of the area MLA.
+He is shock to see that what he has tried for a long time and failed is done through a single phone call by the area councillor.
 Meanwhile, a few shopkeepers, middlemen, and others who are alarmed by Kumaran's organic farming give him an ultimatum and later attack the people and burn their farms using chemicals when he refuses to give up.
 To make things good, Aruna Giri, a native, asks Kumaran to meet the MLA, Pandiyan, who happens to be a ruthless narcissist.
 He agrees to help if Kumaran joins his political party, KMK, along with 500 others from his villages, to which he is forced to comply.
 Pandiyan ill-treats Kumaran and asks him to clean his toilet, buy biriyani, and even bring a sex worker.
 Though furious at first, he decides to use the situation to gain Pandiyan's trust and, in the process do good for his village.
 He discovers that Raja is suffering from terminal cancer and will not live long.